serin0837/JS/note/confusing/OOP_ninja.md

   this.online = false;
   console.log(this.email, "has logged out");
 };
+// Admin
 function Admin(...args) {
   //want to inherit
-  //how to call User
-  User.apply(this, args); //this is just new object
+  //how to call User// User.apply(call User function) User.apply(this, args); //this is just new object from User
   //args is array
   //new property that only admin have this.role = "super admin";
   //how to inherit methods?
 }